henrydate/FinTechCaseStudy/README.md

 ## Description:

-This is a case study for Apple's Apply Pay
+This is a case study for Apple's Apple Pay

 ## Contributors: